The Hairy Ball Problem is PPAD-Complete: The Hairy-Ball Problem is in PPAD

 \begin{proof}[Proof Overview for~\cref{thm:HBinPPAD}] The proof can be subdivided into two parts.
 In the first part, we reduce \textsc{$k$D-Hairy-Ball} to a \emph{2-source} \textsc{End-of-Line} problem.
 In the second part, we show that the 2-source version reduces to the standard version of \textsc{End-of-Line}, where a single source is known.
 Surprisingly, the reduction from 2 sources to 1 is non-trivial.
 The proof for this is presented separately in~\cref{sec:EOL}.
 In fact, we prove the more general result: as long as the number of known sources in an \textsc{End-of-Line} instance is polynomial, we can reduce to standard \textsc{End-of-Line}.
 Various implications of this result are also presented in~\cref{sec:EOL}.

 We now give some details about the first part of the proof, in which we reduce \textsc{$k$D-Hairy-Ball} to 2-source \textsc{End-of-Line} through a Sperner argument.
-The inspiration for this comes from a proof of the 2-dimensional Hairy Ball Theorem via a version of Sperner's Lemma, given by Jarvis and Tanton~\cite{jarvis2004hairy}.
+The inspiration for this comes from a proof of the 2-dimensional Hairy Ball Theorem via a generalisation of Sperner's Lemma, given by Jarvis and Tanton~\cite{jarvis2004hairy}.
 Our contribution here is two-fold: we extend their proof to any higher (even) dimension and we turn it into a polynomial-time reduction.
+Even though Sperner's Lemma is known to be PPAD-complete~\cite{papadimitriou1994complexity}, this result does not apply to the general version of Sperner's Lemma that is used here.
+Indeed, by using standard techniques, this general version can only be reduced to a \emph{2-source} instance of \textsc{End-of-Line}.
+This is why we then require our technical results about multiple-source \textsc{End-of-Line} from \cref{sec:EOL}.

-In order to obtain a polynomial-time reduction, instead of working directly on the sphere, we use a stereographic projection to ``unfold'' the sphere $S^k$ ($\subset \mathbb{R}^{k+1}$) into the space $\mathbb{R}^k$, along with the vector field.
+In order to turn the ideas of Jarvis and Tanton into a polynomial-time reduction, instead of working directly on the sphere, we use a stereographic projection to ``unfold'' the sphere $S^k$ ($\subset \mathbb{R}^{k+1}$) into the space $\mathbb{R}^k$, along with the vector field.
 Then, we consider a sufficiently large cross-polytope $C$ of $\mathbb{R}^k$ and prove that the ``unfolded'' vector field satisfies certain boundary conditions.
 In the case $k=2$, this corresponds to the vector field making two full rotations when we move along the boundary of $C$ (see \cref{fig:HBinPPAD-2D-boundary}).
 Next, we pick an efficient triangulation of $C$ and a suitable colouring of its nodes.
 The last step then requires us to prove that this colouring yields exactly two starting points (on the boundary) for Sperner paths (see \cref{fig:HBinPPAD-2D-triangulated}) that lead to \emph{panchromatic} simplices.
 Using standard Sperner-arguments this yields a 2-source \textsc{End-of-Line} instance.
 The full proof for any even $k$ can be found below.
 Note that, as expected, the proof does not work if $k$ is odd.
 Indeed, the construction then yields a starting point and an ending point on the boundary, instead of two starting points. \end{proof}

 \begin{proof}[Proof of \cref{thm:HBinPPAD}]

 Let $(f, \varepsilon)$ be an instance of \textsc{Hairy-Ball($\mathcal{F}$)} with $f: S^k \to \mathbb{R}^{k+1}$.